 Vegas Strip Blackjack

-This version uses 4 standard decks and keeps to the usual blackjack rules – more or less – which makes for some simple, enjoyable play.
+This version uses four standard decks and keeps to the usual blackjack rules – more or less – which makes for some simple, enjoyable play.

 All in all, Microgaming and Switch Studios have produced a high-quality game with an authentic casino look and feel.

 Numbered cards are worth their face value, while picture cards are worth 10 and an Ace is worth 11 or 1.
-The rule of thumb is in general, the dealer, your adversary, would hit on a hand with a value of 16 or less, but stand on a card of 17 upwards, as it the case here.
+The rule of thumb is in general, the dealer, your adversary, would hit on a hand with a value of 16 or less, but stand on a card of 17 upwards, as is the case here.

-Depending on your hand, you stick (you’ve got a keeper of hand), hit (get another card), double down (double your bet on the next unseen card- you can do this with two cards here) or split your hand into different hands of cards.
+Depending on your hand, you stick (you’ve got a keeper), hit (get another card), double down (double your bet on the next unseen card- you can do this with two cards here) or split your hand into different hands of cards.
 This game gives you the chance to double down until you have an upper limit of four hands at play, that’s high for online blackjack.